pcdshub/pcdsdevices/docs/source/upcoming_release_notes/1303-PowerMeter_responsivity_update.rst

 Library Features
 ----------------
-- Added the ability to add custom units for convert_unit
+- Added the ability to add custom units for convert_unit with a unit test

 Device Features
 ---------------